- Aira Visual Interpreting

-Oregon State University is in the process of developing a comprehensive built environment accessibility improvement plan, and is now in the implementation phase.
+Oregon State University has finished the process of developing a comprehensive built environment accessibility improvement plan, and is now in the implementation phase.
 A major facet of this plan is to assess the physical facilities of the Corvallis campus, regardless of when constructed, using the 2010 ADA Standards for Accessible Design and consideration and use of universal design principles.
 In doing so, OSU is choosing a higher than minimal legal standard.

-The assessment project, a process that will be ongoing for years, started with a first phase in Spring 2011 that focused on exterior facilities, including:
+The assessment project started with a first phase in Spring 2011 that focused on exterior facilities, including:

-Every year since the exterior assessment was complete, reviews and evaluations will focus on interior building environments, such as building entries, restrooms, classrooms, interior signage and other spaces.
+Every year since the exterior assessment was complete, reviews and evaluations have focused on interior building environments, such as building entries, restrooms, classrooms, interior signage and other spaces.
 The interior assessment phase wrapped up in fall 2019.

-All of this work will help Oregon State University develop criteria to implement improvements that preserve the heritage of the buildings included in the University Historic District while at the same time developing as accessible of a university campus as possible.
-Another main goal will be to provide guidance to OSU related to implementing standards, development of best practice standards, and/or universal design principles and standards for existing and new campus facilities and buildings.
+All of this work has helped Oregon State University develop criteria to implement improvements that preserve the heritage of the buildings included in the University Historic District while at the same time developing as accessible of a university campus as possible.
+Another main goal is to provide guidance to OSU related to implementing standards, development of best practice standards, and/or universal design principles and standards for existing and new campus facilities and buildings.

 If you are interested in the progress of the reports and improvements to campus, visit this site regularly.
 All completed reports are listed below.
 Construction to remedy barriers identified throughout the reports will be updated, as possible, on the recent events webpage on this site.

 The first phase of the project, the exterior assessment, has been completed.
 The reports are available below.